maxnoe/book2-plots/README.md

-# book2-plots
+ book2-plots

 Repository to gather plot / figure generation code for the ML and Physics book

 ## Plots using python

-The needed packages are defined in `environment.yaml`, install anaconda and create the environment using
+The needed packages are defined in `environment.yml`, install anaconda and create the environment using

 ```
-conda env create -n environment.yaml
+conda env create -f environment.yml
 ```

 Activate the environment: